How Long Does Sciatica Pain Last?

 Get Up and Move Around

 When you’re sitting still, your blood flow slows down, making it harder to heal injuries.
 So, whenever possible, try walking around every hour or so.
 This will increase blood flow and oxygen levels throughout your body, improving healing and relieving pain.
 Also, don’t forget to stretch out your legs occasionally.
 Sit on the edge of a chair and lean forward, placing your hands on the seat behind you.
-Then slowly push your hips forward, allowing your legs to bend slightly.
+Then, slowly push your hips forward, allowing your legs to bend slightly.
 Repeat several times.

 If painful sciatica symptoms make your everyday life miserable, there’s no reason to suffer.
 There are many ways to relieve sciatica pain quickly, including chiropractic care, massage therapy, physical therapy, acupuncture, and surgery.
-If you suffer from sciatica nerve pain, you can consult with Orthopedic & Laser Spine Surgery team.
+If you suffer from sciatica nerve pain, you can consult with the Orthopedic & Laser Spine Surgery team.
 We can help you reduce or eliminate your sciatic back pain.
-You can schedule an appointment through our contact form or call our office at (855) 853-6542.
+You can schedule an appointment through our contact form or call our office at 407-712-8789.

 Lets get in contact